 Love Your Local Initiative

-A key part of the Tooting business comunity is the independent shops that line the high streets and make it such a diverse and interesting place to live.
-That's why I have run the Love Your Local initiative for the past three years, celebrating local shops, cafes, restaurants and pubs.
+A key part of every business community is the independent shops that line the high streets and make it such a diverse and interesting place to live.
+That's why I ran the annual Love Your Local initiative in Tooting, celebrating local shops, cafes, restaurants and pubs.
 By helping these businesses connect with local residents this initiative will help them thrive in the years to come.

 The 2017 competition saw over 1,500 votes cast by local residents and you can read about the winners here.